01 Centre of Mass#

 ../../../../../_images/figure_11.png

-By hand the steel ball is placed at the slope of the bent track.
+The steel ball is placed at the slope of the bent track.
 We place it about \(33 \mathrm{~cm}\) away from the point of reference on the assembly.
-With our other hand we hold the cart-assembly in its rest position.
-Then we let go, and the ball rolls down the bent track.
+With our other hand, we hold the cart assembly in its resting position.
+The ball is released and rolls down the track.
 The whole assembly is moving, and the steel ball is captured in the plastic coffee cup (a small piece of modelling clay at the low side at the entrance of the cup takes care that the steel ball remains in the cup).
 This plastic cup is \(67 \mathrm{~cm}\) away from the centre of mass of the cart-assembly.

-When the ball is captured, the whole assembly is immediately at rest again.
-The difference is that the whole assembly is shifted (about) \(20 \mathrm{~cm}\) to the side where the ball came from (see the pictures in diagram, where the actual displacement is larger due to the higher starting point of the steel ball).
+When the ball is caught, the whole assembly is immediately at rest.
+However, the whole assembly is shifted (about) \(20 \mathrm{~cm}\) to the side where the ball came from (see the pictures in the diagram, where the actual displacement is larger due to the higher starting point of the steel ball).

 Explanation#

 Our steel ball has a mass of \(1 \mathrm{~kg}\).
-The cart-assembly (with carts, track and cup etc.) has a mass of \(4 \mathrm{~kg}\).
-With our starting position at \(33 \mathrm{~cm}\) away from the point of reference, this gives a sketch of the situation as shown in the first picture of Figure 7.
+The cart-assembly (with carts, track, and cup, etc.) has a mass of \(4 \mathrm{~kg}\).
+With our starting position at \(33 \mathrm{~cm}\) away from the point of reference, this gives a sketch of the situation as shown in the first picture of Figure 9.

 Remarks#

-• Take care that when you release the steel ball that you impart no horizontal momentum to the track.
-Practice before performing the demonstration is necessary!
+• Take care that when you release the steel ball, you impart no horizontal momentum to the track.
+Practice before performing!

-• In our demonstration the reference pointer is fixed at the centre of mass of the track assembly, but this point of reference can of course be situated at any other position.
-Our choice makes calculations relatively easy.
+• In our demonstration, the reference pointer is fixed at the centre of mass of the track assembly, but this point of reference can be situated at any other position.
+Our choice makes calculations easy.

 Sources#